 Apart from these development aid projects, we also run projects to promote understanding between different groups, and purely charitable projects.
-Handicapped children and old people are the main focus of our charitable work.
+The handicapped and the old, as well as children and young people are the main focus of our charitable work.

-Structure
+Organisational Structure